Whether we call it goal setting, planning, vision casting or just plain dreaming, the beginning of a new year always finds us

-There are a lot of things I want for my business in 2017.
+There are a lot of things I want for my business in this year.

 I want to bring a Christian perspective to the hyperbolic online marketing advice that hits our inbox.
 You know … the kind filled with words like skyrocket, EXPLODE!!! and mindblowing.

-I want to help lots of you find clarity, focus and confidence in your online ministry through the More Than A Blog course.
+I want to help lots of you find clarity, focus and confidence in your online ministry through the Build A Better Year resources.

-I want to create a community of bloggers, writers, ministry leaders and business owners who bring their faith message to the world intentionally through the Pray Plan Prepare monthly workshops.
+I want to create a community of bloggers, writers, ministry leaders and business owners who bring their faith message to the world intentionally through the weekly Plan & Pray sessions..

 And I want all of us to do new things that expand our reach to proclaim the life-changing gospel of Jesus Christ.

-But what do I NEED in 2017?
+But what do I NEED in this year?
 Other than, of course, the favor and presence of God alongside me, I need one thing.

 I need simplicity.

 It’s all gotten too complicated for me.
-That became crystal clear this past week as I took the week off of work.
+That became crystal clear once when I took the week off of work.

 So the problem is not too little time.
 It’s too many things.
 Or things that take too long.

-As I went looking for a scripture to inspire me towards simplicity this year, something interesting came to light.
+As I went looking for a scripture to inspire me towards simplicity, something interesting came to light.

 The Greek word translated as “simplicity” in this verse: